Fibonacci Retracements: Understand and Apply

 The Fibonacci number sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, and so on.
 The sequence continues by adding the previous two numbers (1+1=2, 2+3=5), and is derived from the ratio .618 (61.8%), or the “Golden Ratio.”
 This ratio can be found by dividing one Fibonacci number by the next in the sequence (34/55=0.618).
 When squares are put together matching these measurements, a diagram is formed that creates the Fibonacci spiral as shown below.

-Spiral galaxies like the Milky Way, animal reproduction rates and genders, the family tree structure of honey bees, the spirals within seashells, the formation of hurricanes, growth rates of plants, petals on a flower, even the very DNA molecules that make up all living creatures are just a few examples of how the Fibonacci sequence (or Golden Ratio) is present within nature.
+Spiral galaxies like the Milky Way, the distances between planets, animal reproduction rates and genders, seashell spirals, the formation of hurricanes, growth rates of plants, quasi crystal arrangements, reflections of light beams on glass, petals on a flower, the brain and nervous system, even the very DNA molecules that make up all living creatures are just a few examples of how the Fibonacci sequence (or Golden Ratio) is present within nature.

 In 1509, Luca Pacioli wrote a book that referred to the number as the “Divine Proportion,” which was illustrated by Leonardo da Vinci.
 Leonardo later called this sectio aurea or the “Golden Section.”